Travel Insurance and Tips for Uninsured Visitors to the US

 - If you're facing a life-threatening medical situation, call 9-1-1 or visit the nearest medical center.

 While most hospitals or service providers may not insist that you pay before they offer you treatment, some may require you to pay first.
 In some cases, the service provider may even ask you to sign a waiver declaration, stating that you would be responsible to make the payments.

 Reducing your medical costs

 Unfortunately, hospitals or doctors don't publish their rates.
 If you or your visiting loved ones are uninsured and need medical services, you should be prepared to pay significant medical fees.
-The high cost of U.S. healthcare could cost an uninsured patient hundreds of dollars for a simple doctor visit.
+The high cost of U.S. healthcare could cost an uninsured patient hundreds or thousands of dollars for a simple doctor visit.

 - Talk to the billing department: Find out if the medical provider has a waiver policy.
 Some hospitals even have a waiver program for lower-income patients.

 - Request for discount: Providers may agree to offer some discount.
 In many cases, hospitals may offer anywhere from 25% to 70% discount.

 - Payment terms: Ask if the payment can be made in affordable installments, such as paying a certain dollar amount per month over a year or two.